spcl/daceml/README.md

-# dace-onnx
+# daceml
-DaCe frontend for machine learning
+DaCe frontend for machine learning.
+This project add ONNX operators as library nodes to DaCe, as well as an importer to load ONNX models.

 ## Setup
-Running ONNX Ops requires the `ONNXRuntime` environment to be set up.
+ONNX ops can be run using the ONNX Runtime as a backend.
+This requires the `ONNXRuntime` environment to be set up.
 To do this, clone the [patched onnxruntime](https://github.com/orausch/onnxruntime), and run the following commands

 	./build.sh --build_shared_lib --parallel --config Release